 Of course if you are already proficient in Linux than by all means jump in!

-In this guide we will cover everything you will need to know to build your machine from scratch.
+In this guide we will cover everything you will need to know to build your own PC from scratch.
 Before you start, if you have access to an American Express card, we suggest you use it.
 This will not only add Buyers Protection in the form of replacement parts for something you damage or destroy but if you see the parts listed cheaper after you buy them you can get a refund!

 Next let’s look over the answers to the above questions and let’s see how their answers will help us pick our components.
 The first question is pretty straight forward.

 2.1 What do you want to use this new computer for?

 If it is going to be a simple computer for web browsing and email then we can go with a low cost board and processor and keep the whole machine under $500.
 But if you want a Media Center capable of running Windows Media Center Edition, play video games, and streaming your videos over your network we will be spending quite a bit more.